Notes/The Pigeonhole Principle and Ramsey Theory: Guaranteed Structure in Chaos

 The pigeonhole principle is the simplest idea in mathematics that leads to the deepest consequences.
 If you have more pigeons than pigeonholes, at least two pigeons must share a hole.
 That is the entire principle.
 Yet from this trivial observation flows an extraordinary body of mathematics, including Ramsey theory, which proves that complete disorder is impossible: any sufficiently large structure must contain an ordered substructure.

 Ramsey theory, named after Frank Ramsey (1930), asks: how large must a structure be before a particular pattern is guaranteed to appear?
 The answer is always finite, but the numbers involved are often astronomically large.
-The famous quote attributed to Erdos captures the spirit: "If aliens invaded Earth and demanded the value of R(5,5) or they would destroy the planet, we should put all our computers and mathematicians to work on it.
-If they demanded R(6,6), we should prepare for war."
+The famous quote attributed to Erdos captures the spirit: "If aliens invaded Earth and demanded the value of $R(5,5)$ or they would destroy the planet, we should put all our computers and mathematicians to work on it.
+If they demanded $R(6,6)$, we should prepare for war."

 For computer scientists, the pigeonhole principle appears everywhere: in hash collision arguments, in proving lower bounds on sorting algorithms, in the birthday paradox for cryptographic hash functions, and in proving that lossless compression cannot shrink all inputs.
 Ramsey-theoretic arguments appear in distributed computing (unavoidable patterns in message orderings) and in the analysis of large-scale data structures.